orkilim/TAU-ItayInbal-server/README.md

 these are the instructions, settings and everything needed to use the formcreator system successfully.

 _____SETTING:_____
-IDE: Visual Studio Code
 package manager: npm
-developing OS: windows 10
-server-side enviroment: Node.js (to be installed on the developer's machine) front-end library/framework: React.js (to be installed on the developer's machine) previous developer: Or Kilim, for questions and inqueries contact me on orkilim@gmail.com
+server-side enviroment: Node.js
+front-end library/framework: React.js
+previous developer: Or Kilim, for questions and inqueries contact me on orkilim@gmail.com

 Details for Package.json: